 It’s not unusual for a general contractor or specialty contractor to have to jump through unexpected hoops in order to get paid.
 This can be especially true when you are dealing with a new project owner, project manager, or general contractor.
 Many times a contractor is forced to accept less than the bid amount in order to satisfy a customer because of ever-present “bumps in the road” during a project.
+Here’s how to make sure your company is paid.

 The best way to make sure that you’re are paid what was agreed upon when your project is complete, is to follow the terms set out in the contract, all the time and every time.